-Preference Support Structure Type Appropriate Location Existing Support Structure and Collocation, Integrated and/or Camouflaged (Excluding small cell in highway, which is subject to Title 16 regulations only) In Residential zones, other zones that contain residences, or areas adjacent to residential zones: Not in front of windows (20 feet distance in a 180-degree plane).
+Preference Support Structure Type Appropriate Location Existing Support Structure and Collocation, Integrated and/or Camouflaged (Excluding SCF in highway a, which is subject to Title 16 regulations only) In Residential zones, other zones that contain residences, or areas adjacent to residential zones: Not in front of windows (20 feet distance in a 180-degree horizontal plane).
 In all other zones where there are no residences or areas where residences are not adjacent, there are no restrictions.
-Refer to PW for road encroachment permit if the support structure (both macro and small cell) is located in highway right-of-way.
-2a Replacement Support Structure (excluding small cell, which is subject to Title 16 regulations only), Integrated and/or Camouflaged In Residential zones, other zones that contain residences, or areas adjacent to residential zones: Not in front of windows (20 feet distance in a 180-degree plane).
+Refer to PW for road encroachment permit if the support structure (both macro and SCF) is located in highway or public right-of-way.
+2a Replacement Support Structure (excluding SCF, which is subject to Title 16 regulations only), Integrated and/or Camouflaged In Residential zones, other zones that contain residences, or areas adjacent to residential zones: Not in front of windows (20 feet distance in a 180-degree horizontal plane).
 In all other zones where there are no residences or areas where residences are not adjacent, there are no restrictions.
-Refer to PW for road encroachment permit if the support structure (for both macro and small cell) is located in highway right-of-way.
+Refer to PW for road encroachment permit if the support structure (for both macro and SCF) is located in highway or public right-of-way.
 2b Existing and Replacement Support Structure, Uncamouflaged Same restrictions as above.
-New Support Structure, Camouflaged Tower In Residential zones, other zones that contain residences, or areas adjacent to residential zones: Not in front of windows (20 feet distance in a 180-degree plane).
+New Support Structure, Camouflaged Tower In Residential zones, other zones that contain residences, or areas adjacent to residential zones: Not in front of windows (20 feet distance in a 180-degree horizontal plane).
 3a In all other zones where there are no residences or areas where residences are not adjacent, there are no restrictions.
 New Architectural Tower Clock tower, public art, other integrated structures: Commercial and Residential zones.
 Water tower or windmill: Rural and Agricultural zones.
 3b New Support Structure, Uncamouflaged Tower with Flush- mounted Antennas Any zone - Areas where camouflage designs are technically infeasible.
 3c New Support Structure, Uncamouflaged Tower with Arrays Industrial zones and Zone C-M - Areas where visual impact are minimal.
-3d New Faux Tree Scenic areas, Residential zones, adjacent to Residential zones, and where similar mature trees exist.
-Discouraged in high-wind areas.
-3e New Faux Rock Scenic areas where there are natural rock outcroppings.
+3d New Faux Tree Scenic areas, preferred in Residential zones, adjacent to Residential zones, and where similar mature trees exist.
+Otherwise, any zone.
+Discouraged in very high-wind areas (especially monopines).
+3e New Faux Rock Scenic areas where there are natural rock outcroppings in the vicinity.

-Strand-mounted facilities shall be strongly discouraged due to safety issues, but may be considered as a last resort when there are no alternatives available to provide coverage.
+Strand-mounted facilities shall be strongly discouraged due to safety issues, but may be considered as a last resort when there are no technically feasible alternatives available to provide coverage.